j9t/little-books/manuscript/html-css-frameworks.md

 Here are a few tricks to make framework updates easier:

 * Try to avoid HTML changes because of their comparatively high cost.
 An update should only consist of styling or scripting changes and impart _no_ actual work for users (which, to counter the aforementioned definition blurriness, also means developers who work with the framework).
-The update of framework references can be OK.
+The update of framework references can be okay.

 * Announce updates in advance.

-* Provide a way to test whether the update would have any ill effects.
+* Provide a way to test whether the update would have ill effects.
 This can happen through something simple like bookmarklets, or something more sophisticated like proxying (using a proxy to intercept and change requests to framework files in order to feed updated files for testing).

 * Inform users about possible side effects (and use this as an opportunity to educate them about, for example, the problems of overwrites).